section-engineering-education/engineering-education/content/articles/understanding-cloud-based-data-architectures/index.md

 ---
 Most global enterprises rely on big data, which uncovers hidden patterns.
 For this reason, organizations are switching to new data technologies to remain competitive in the market.
 Businesses operating with legacy infrastructure find it challenging to use these new technologies.
 This is the main reason that is making businesses migrate to cloud-based technologies.
 <!--more-->
 Nowadays, cloud computing is generating huge income for businesses.
 This means that cloud data architecture is significant to the digital economy.
-The reason is that it provides speed and agility and quick access to data and data unification.
+This is because it provides agility and quick access to data and data unification.

-The article covers [cloud-based data architectures](https://www.snowflake.com/trending/cloud-data-architectures) and how businesses can use them to maximize their returns.
+This article covers [cloud-based data architectures](https://www.snowflake.com/trending/cloud-data-architectures) and how businesses can use them to maximize their returns.

 ### The concept of cloud data architectures
 Most applications use the traditional database architecture to integrate similar [structured](https://www.tibco.com/reference-center/what-is-structured-data) data types.
 However, the complexity of the data involved may not favor the local parameters.
 Besides, the on-premises storage architecture is usually expensive to build and maintain.
 It is impractical to maintain the speed and flexibility of modern datasets in this era of big data.